zencart/documentation/content/user/new_user_topics/change_header_logo.md

 By default, Zen Cart uses `includes/templates/YOURTEMPLATE/images/logo.gif` for the filename of the logo image, but you can use your own filename for the logo.

-**NOTE:** If your logo is available as a .gif image, it's faster to just upload your logo by replacing the logo.gif file on the server.
+**NOTE:** If your logo is already available as a .gif image, it's faster to just upload your logo by naming the file as logo.gif and replacing the logo.gif file on the server.
 Then refresh your browser cache (CTRL+R) to see it on your site.
 You may still want to update the image dimensions listed in the following instructions.

 Using an [image editor](/user/first_steps/useful_tools/#graphics-editors), create your new logo and save it to `includes/templates/YOURTEMPLATE/images/yourname` and upload it to your server.